Refinitiv/Real-Time-SDK/CSharp/Eta/README.md

 - Can consume and provide:

-   - Any and all OMM primitives supported on Refinitiv Real-Time Distribution System, Refinitiv Real-Time, and Refinitiv Data Feed Direct
+   - Any and all OMM primitives supported on LSEG Real-Time Distribution System, LSEG Real-Time, and Data Feed Direct

    - All Domain Models, including those defined by Refinitiv as well as other user-defined models.